Introduction

 In basic design principles, repetition can be used to achieve unity in a variety of ways:

-When employing repetition in design, keep in mind the overall tone of the artwork, as well as how the repetition may best complement the message or story you’re attempting to express.
+When employing repetition principle of design, keep in mind the overall tone of the artwork, as well as how the repetition may best complement the message or story you’re attempting to express.

 For this reason, designers should also consider the balance between repetition and variation in varying sizes in their work.